ScrappyHub/rooted-platform/governance/ROOTED_GOVERNANCE_ETHICS.md

 - Healers
 - Builders

 Not labels.
-Not categories.
+Not demographic categories.
 Not markets of identity.

+Ethics are not a theme in ROOTED.
+They are **law backed by code**.